NSD-1995/technical-assessment/README.md

 ## 📤 Submission

-Once completed, submit one of the following:
+Once completed, submit the deliverables in the following three forms:

 - **short video** recording your work.
 - **screenshots** showing the API call and console result.